[ Content | View menu ]

 MacMillan’s attempt to reach “Crocker Land” was the nearest contemporary journey to the northwest from Cape Thomas Hubbard after Cook’s.
 No one had every traveled before over the route MacMillan took, unless it was Cook.
 MacMillan’s experiences are not in dispute, though his various accounts of it, like Cook’s, are not consistent in every detail, either.
 Therefore, a comparison of MacMillan’s accounts of his trip with Cook’s accounts of his, should prove enlightening.
 If they have nothing in common, then that would be circumstantial evidence that Cook’s account is invention, with little basis in fact, and, as MacMillan said, he turned back only a very short distance from shore.
 Such a comparison is very apt, too, because besides the route, the two have so much else in common.

 MacMillan was in the habit of rewriting his original diaries, “improving” his story with each new version, something he also had in common with Cook.
-So there are several “diaries.
-He also wrote several published accounts of his journey toward Crocker Land, and there is also the original diary of his companion Fitzhugh Green and a detailed account of the trip that Green published in several long magazine articles as well.
-The author has written a comparative study of all these materials, but it has not been published as yet due to copyright restrictions.
-That comparison runs about 70 pages, so it would be impossible to mention all the differences between these various accounts in this short space.
+So there are several “diaries.”
+He also wrote several published accounts of his journey toward Crocker Land, and there is also the original diary of his companion Fitzhugh Green, a later “journal” and a detailed account of the trip that Green published in several long magazine articles as well.
+The author has written a comparative study of all these materials, but it has not been published as yet, and will soon be forthcoming.
+That comparison runs about 170 pages, so it would be impossible to mention all the differences between these various accounts in this short space.
 So, to keep things simple, MacMillan’s journey is here recounted in the earliest of these sources.
 It is summarized comparatively with Cook’s in the last column of the table above.
+It should be said that generally Green’s field diary, in all significant respects, mirrors the account in MacMillan’s, but not MacMillan’s later accounts.

 Given the plethora of accounts left by each explorer, and their numerous variants, much more so for MacMillan’s than Cook’s, it’s probably best to compare apples with apples.
-Therefore in equating the two trips, we will assume Cook’s diary #1 is the closest to an original source that we have for Cook, and compare it to the known original source for MacMillan, his original diary now at the American Museum, where Green’s also is held.
+Therefore in equating the two trips, we will assume Cook’s diary #1 is the closest to an original source that we have for Cook, and compare it to the known original source for MacMillan, his original diary now at the American Museum: Green’s is at Bowdoin College.
 Since we are simplifying things, and we have only DR figures for Cook, we will use MacMillan’s DR figures as well.

 The descriptions of the ice over which they traveled is very similar.
 In My Attainment of the Pole, Cook described the ice near shore as “slowly forced downward by strong currents from the north, and pounded and piled in jagged mountainous heaps for miles about the land.”
 MacMillan described it as “hard, rough ice all around us and as far as the eye can see.”
 Perhaps the fact that MacMillan was held up by open water the second day out, when he estimated he had traveled 13 miles from shore, was the basis of his later estimate that Cook turned back 12-15 miles from shore, because Peary’s statement said (erroneously) that Cook and his Inuit had turned back after two days of travel when they hit the first open water.

 Once past this rough ice, Cook characterized the going as good: “For several hours we seemed to soar over the white spaces” before the ice changed to “thick fields of glacier-like ice giving way to floes of moderate size and thickness.
 These were separated by zones of troublesome crushed ice thrown into high-pressure lines, which offered serious barriers.”
 In his book, Macmillan said after the rough ice onshore, that four four days he traveled “over a rolling plain of old ice covered with low mounds and compacted drift.”
+He also observed very little lateral ice movement such as Peary had experienced in both 1906 and 1909.
 But then the ice abruptly changed to “a perfect chaos of pressure ridge crossing and crisscrossing in all directions,” according to MacMillan.
 Cook also encountered this abrupt change: “We reached a line of high-pressure ridges.
 Beyond these the ice was cut into smaller floes and thrown together into ugly irregularities. . . hummocks and pressure lines which seemed impossible from a distance.”
 He took this to be “The Big Lead,” previously described by Peary in 1906.

 Beyond a comparison of the original written accounts, as we did in the case of the third leg of Cook’s journey (see Part 16), more circumstantial evidence can be gleaned from an examination of environmental conditions and factors in the area under consideration.
 Here is a chart showing the major currents in the Arctic Ocean: